 But where to go?
 You'll find appealing choices all across the country, from Newfoundland to British Columbia.

-Take in the Tulips in Ottawa
+Fall for Tulips in Ottawa

 Since 1945, Ottawa has celebrated the blossoming of local tulips with a festival that has grown to the three-week, city-wide event it is today.

-Get a Ski Tan in Whistler
+Get a Ski Tan at Whistler

-Honour the Monarch in Victoria
+Honor the Monarch in Victoria

-Conditions in Victoria, B.C., in May are just about perfect for exploring this modern city that is nevertheless full of history.
+Conditions in Victoria in May are just about perfect for exploring this modern city that is nevertheless full of history.
 The summer rush of tourists and summer temperatures have yet to arrive.
-In May, you will be greeted with dry, comfortable temperatures in the range of 14 ℃ to 18 ℃ (59 ℉ to 65 ℉).
-Flowers and greenery are in full bloom and the sunshine is out for about 15 hours a day.Continue to 5 of 6 below.
+In May, you will be greeted with dry, comfortable temperatures in the range of 59 F to 65 F. Flowers and greenery are in full bloom, and the sunshine is out for about 15 hours a day.

 Miss the Crowds in Calgary

-Calgary is not just the perfect gateway to Rocky Mountain features, like Banff, Jasper, and the Icefields Parkway, but it is becoming a cultural hub with an increasing presence of museums, theatre and live music.
-Don't worry though, line dancing is still a well practiced past time - and workout.
-Be sure to put a visit to Ranchmans on your itinerary for lessons.Continue to 6 of 6 below.
+Calgary is not just the perfect gateway to Rocky Mountain highlights like Banff, Jasper, and the Icefields Parkway; it is also becoming a cultural hub with an increasing presence of museums, theater, and live music.
+Don't worry though, line dancing is still a well-practiced pastime and workout.
+Be sure to put a visit to Ranchmans on your itinerary for lessons.